Patng/treeshole/README.md

-# Treeshole
+# Treehole

-This is the sample application for Treeshole
+This is the sample application for Treehole

 by Patrick